HKN-Dr-Everitts-Neighborhood/Curriculum-Graph/README.md

 A bunch of d3 tutorials can be found at https://github.com/mbostock/d3/wiki/Tutorials

 *Our original intention was for everything to run in a browser*, but we've since found that command line tools such as graphviz can do a much better job (although generating static graphs) - hence our use of nodejs; the svg format allows many features, such as tooltips and links, which allow for a decent amount of interactivity, though not quite as much as we had hoped for.
+It may be possible to build more interactivity on top of the pre-layed-out graphiz generated svg.

 Data Format
 ===========